-Any of a large number of terrestrial reptiles that lived during the Mesozoic era, between about 225 and 65 million years ago.
-Dinosaurs were mostly egg-laying animals, ranging in size from 90 cm (31 in) to 27 m (90 ft).
+A dinosaur is any of a large number of terrestrial reptiles that lived during the Mesozoic era, between about 225 and 65 million years ago.
+Dinosaurs were mostly egg-laying animals, ranging in size from 90 cm (31 in) to 27 m (90 ft.).
 There were two orders: Saurischia (lizard-hipped), which included the bipedal carnivores and the giant carnivores, and Ornithischia (bird-hipped), which were smaller herbivores.
 Their posture, with limbs vertically beneath the body, distinguishes them from other reptiles.
-The name "dinosaur", which comes from the Greek for "terrible lizard", was coined by the English palaeontologist Richard Owen in 1842.
+The name "dinosaur", which comes from the Greek for "terrible lizard", was coined by the English paleontologists Richard Owen in 1842.

 Related category PALEONTOLOGY